RMHolsen/louvre_roulette/projectnotes.md

+## To-Do

+## Stretch Goals
+Add users and user login function (web tokens!)
+Do I want to do anything with the artwork attributes, change how they're displayed or chosen, etc.

+## Architecture
+gallery has_many :artworks
+artwork belongs_to :gallery
+gallery belongs_to :user
+user has_many :galleries
+user has_many artworks, through: :galleries

+user
+    t.string :username
+    t.string :password_digest
+    t.text :profile
+    t.string :display_name
+gallery
+    t.string :name
+    t.string :description
+    t.belongs_to :user
+work
+    t.string :title
+    t.string :medium
+    t.string :style
+    t.string :subject
+    t.string :url
+    t.belongs_to :gallery

+The Index bone's connected to the App bone, the App bone's connected to the Container bone, the Container bone's connected to the Fetch bone the Fetch bone's connected to the Reducer bone, the Reducer bone's connected to the Show bone do NOT forget to proof for underscores, proper quotes, and file names

+## Bugs

+## Notes
 ## **DO NOT FORGET TO ADD 1.3.6 TO YOUR SQLITE VERSION ARGH.**
 1. create-react-app command in super-directory
     -- mkdir project-name in the projects folder